-Josh Halliday A senior employee at Virgin Atlantic has resigned after allegations that she passed private flight details of celebrities, includ-ing Ashley Cole and Sienna Miller, to aglo-bal paparazi agency.
+A senior employee at Virgin Atlantic has resigned after allegations that she passed private flight details of celebrities, including Ashley Cole and Slenna Miller, to a global paparazzi agency.

 Emails seen by the Guardian indicate that a Virgin Atlantic supervisor of Upper Class customers passed detailed flight information of at least eight celebrities to the London-based firm Big Pictures.

 The Virgin Atlantic employee, who resigned yesterday after the Guardian raised the claims, appears to have been told in an email from Big Pictures that the agency was "trying to sort you out some money with accounts".

-The allegations will intensify scrutiny by politicians and the courts over the alleged illicit trade of private Informa-tion by some media companies in the UK.
-Solicitors for Cole and Miller, two of those named in the email, said last night they were taking legal instructions over the alleged.
-The email to Big Pictures says: "Got a few more for you" then lists celebrity flights from London for Miller, Cole, his former wife Cheryl, the Tottenham footballer Jermaine Defoe, actors Scar-lett Johansson and Gwyneth Paltrow, and singers Robbie Williams and Nicole Scherzinger.
-Sir Richard Branson's Virgin Atlanand singers Robbie Williams and Nicole Scherzinger.
-Sir Richard Branson's Virgin Atlan-tic said it was taking the apparent leak "extremely seriously" and launched an urgent inquity into the affair.
-The com-pany said in a statement: "The allegations that have been raised are extremely seri-ous and we have launched an immediate investigation.
-"The security of customer information is our highest priority and we have robust processes in place to ensue that passen-ger information is protected.
-The incident cus-tomers' flights booked in 2010 and we are in contact with all of those people.
-It is too early to draw conclusions on this matter but of course we would deeply regret any but of course we would deeply regret any concern that these allegations may cause the individuals involved."
+The allegations will intensify scrutiny by politicians and the courts over the alleged illicit trade of private Information by some media companies in the UK.
+Solicitors for Cole and Miller, two of those named in the email, said last night they were taking legal instructions over the alleged leak.

+The email to Big Pictures says: "Got a few more for you!" then lists celebrity flights from London for Miller, Cole, his former wife Cheryl, the Tottenham footballer Jermaine Defoe, actors Scarlett Johansson and Gwyneth Paltrow, and singers Robbie Williams and Nicole Scherzinger.

+Sir Richard Branson's Virgin Atlantice.

+and singers Robbie Williams and Nicole Scherzinger.

+Sir Richard Branson's Virgin Atlantic said it was taking the apparent leak "extremely seriously" and launched an urgent Inquiry into the affair.
+The company said in a statement: "The allegations that have been raised are extremely serious and we have launched an immediate investigation.

+"The security of customer information is our highest priority and we have robust

+"The security of customer information is our highest priority and we have robust processes in place to ensure that passenger information is protected.
+The incident that has been alleged concerns eight customers' flights booked in 2010 and we are in contact with all of those people.
+It is too early to draw conclusions on this matter but of course we would deeply regret any concern that these allegations may cause the individuals involved."

 The airline employee, who looked after high-profile customers on Virgin Atlantic flights, is understood to have resigned yesterday but denies passing the information to Big Pictures.
-The employee said she was "not going to comment on that at all" and hung up the phone when contacted on
+The employee said she was "not going to comment on that at all" and hung up the phone when contacted on mot going to commention that at all and uning up the phone when contacted on Wednesday morning.